 Credit Balance Refunds in conjunction with VA Benefits:

 Anytime a credit balance is created by any payments/funding, the student’s account is reviewed to ensure no VA debts may be incurred by the institution before approving refund to the student.
 In compliance with Title IV regulations, the Financial Aid Office does not withhold/postpone the application/refunds of federal grants/loans.
 Once received, the grants/loans are immediately applied to the student’s account by the Financial Aid office to pay towards any charges on the account.
 Students should understand that grants/loans designated for the purpose of education costs are paid to the institution and are not directly paid to the student.
 If the student account balance is greater-than the amount of the grants/loans, then there will not be any credit balance generated for student refund.
-If the student account balance is less-than the amount of the grants/loans, then only a partial credit balance may be generated for student refund; subsequently, additional funding (e.g., VA benefit) that arrives later may generate an additional credit balance for student refund.
+If the student account balance is fewer than the amount of the grants/loans, then only a partial credit balance may be generated for student refund; subsequently, additional funding (e.g., VA benefit) that arrives later may generate an additional credit balance for student refund.
 VA Chapter 33 (Post-9/11) and Chapter 31 (VR&E) tuition and fees payments do not generally arrive until later in each term after the invoicing/billing processes have been completed.
 If a VA student is anticipating all/some of their account charges to be covered by VA benefits while also applying for grants/loans expecting to receive all/some of the grant/loan funding as a refund check, then there will be a delay between the application of the grant/loan early in the term and when the VA payments arrive later in the term.
 Students should not expect expedited processing of the VA certification/billing processes by the VA SCOs and Financial Aid office for the desire of receiving potential refunds from grants/loan sooner; instead, all students may be assured that the respective departments are diligently processing all students as soon as possible and within federal compliance timelines.

 MACM Chaplaincy Scholarships: